-PM 02104THE PASTOR'S ROLE3 hrs.This course provides special studies in parish ministry as it relates to the day-to-day activities of an active parish.
-Consideration is given to many practical responses to the needs of the local church as well as the local pastor, such as building programs, time management, etc.3 hrs.
+This course provides special studies in parish ministry as it relates to the day-to-day activities of an active parish.
+Consideration is given to many practical responses to the needs of the local church as well as the local pastor, such as building programs, time management, etc.

+PM 01514 Covenant Discipleship in the Local Church (3 hrs.)

+PM 01201 Covenant Group Leaders' Practicum

-PM 01514 COVENANT DISCIPLESHIP IN THE LOCAL CHURCH This is a cross-listed course - please see ch 01514 for description.
-3 hrs. • COVENANT GROUP LEADERS' PRACTICUM e nature and purpose of seminary covenant groups includes metho pordination.
+This study of the nature and purpose of seminary covenant groups includes methods of group leadership and coordination.
 Participants are selected by the faculty.

+PM 01100 Supervised Parish Practicum (3 hrs.)

+This field-based practicum focuses on the pastor's role in relating to the congregation's faith, tradition, and embodiment of Christian community.
+Field supervisor and field setting must be pre-approved.
+Prerequisite: PM 10000.

+PM 00099 Independent Studies in Parish Ministry (3 hrs.)

+Studies in specialized areas as selected by the student and approved by the professor.

+PM 00080 M.A.R.
+Thesis in Parish Ministry (3 hrs.)

-0 hrs. ods of group tradition, and em SUPERVISED PARISH PRACTICUM practicum focuses on the pastor's role in relating to the congrega abodiment of Christian community.
-Field supervisor and field sett rerequisite: PM 10000.
-PM 00099 Studies in special INDEPENDENT STUDIES IN PARISH MINISTRY lized areas as selected by the student and approved by the professor.
-3 hrs. in the student's re a professor in th M.A.R.
-THESIS IN PARISH MINISTRY laster of Arts (Religion) degree program may choose to complete a ma esearch area.
-The thesis will be 50 to 75 pages in length and will be so hat discipline.
-There will be an oral defense of the thesis when A 07548, which may not be taken concurrently. upervised by
+Students in the Master of Arts (Religion) degree program may choose to complete a master's thesis in the student's research area.
+The thesis will be 50 to 75 pages in length and will be supervised by a professor in that discipline.
+There will be an oral defense of the thesis when completed.
+Prerequisite: MA 07548, which may not be taken concurrently.

-PM 00041 READINGS IN WOMANIST SPIRITUALITY 3 hrs.
-This is a cross-listed course - please see CM 00041 for description.
+PM 00041 Readings in Womanist Spirituality (3 hrs.)